Whistleblowing

 - Certain powers are reserved to the Government to make regulations to:

-This is a significant new addition, that will likely have a significant effect on how settlement agreements are used in respect of claims of discrimination or harassment.
-See our article here for further thoughts on these amendments if agreed.
+This is a significant change, that will likely have an effect on how settlement agreements are used in respect of claims of discrimination or harassment.
+Employers will be waiting to see what exceptions will be carved out by regulations.
+See our article here for further thoughts on this topic.

 Third party harassment

-In a significant change, the Employment Rights Bill (re)-introduces protection against third party harassment relating to all the protected characteristics covered by harassment (so not just sexual harassment).
+The ERA 2025 (re)-introduces employer liability for third party harassment relating to all the protected characteristics covered by harassment under the Equality Act 2010 (i.e. age, disability, gender reassignment, race, religion or belief, sex and sexual orientation) as well as sexual harassment and less favourable treatment because the individual has either submitted to or rejected sexual harassment or harassment related to sex or gender reassignment.
 Employers will be liable if a third party harasses an ’employee’ (a broader definition under the Equality Act 2010 including employees, workers and apprentices) in the course of their employment and the employer failed to take all reasonable steps to prevent the third party from doing so.

 Notably, provisions seeking to introduce third party harassment were previously dropped during the passing of the Worker Protection (Amendment of Equality Act 2010) 2023 (the ‘Worker Protection Act’) under the previous Conservative Government given some of the practical difficulties that this could have for employers.